Send the link below via email or IMCopy

 inference - an assumption or conclusion that is rationally and logically made, based on the given facts or circumstances.

-Are different organisms affected differently by plastics?
+Are different organisms affected differently by rain levels?

 What was manipulated?